Welcome to North Texas Traditional Living

 North Texas Traditional Living is a resource to help fellow North Texans find locally grown meat, eggs, dairy products and produce.
 We work towards the return of nutrient-dense foods to American tables.
 We support traditional lifestyles.
 We refer you to farmers in the area who grow foods according to traditional principles.
 We do not offer medical, health, fitness or nutritional advice of any kind, but may be able to refer you to local providers who do.
 If you need further help finding local Food in DFW including real milk, check that section of the site.
 If you still can't find it,Contact Us.
 As always, it is up to you to determine if a provider meets your standards, and we offer no guarantee that any farm or provider listed on this site will meet your standards.

 Who are/were the Traditional Living Pioneers?

-Dr. Weston A. Price (1870-1948), a Cleveland dentist, has been called the "Charles Darwin of Nutrition."
-In his search for the causes of dental decay and physical degeneration that he observed in his dental practice, he turned from test tubes and microscopes to unstudied evidence among human beings.
+Dr. Weston A. Price (1870-1948), a Cleveland dentist, in his search for the causes of dental decay and physical degeneration that he observed in his dental practice, turned from test tubes and microscopes to unstudied evidence among human beings.
 Dr. Price sought the factors responsible for fine teeth among the people who had them- the isolated "primitives."
 The world became his laboratory.
 As he traveled, his findings led him to the belief that dental caries and deformed dental arches resulting in crowded, crooked teeth and unattractive appearance were merely a sign of physical degeneration, resulting from what he had suspected-nutritional deficiencies.